CentauriStar/Rotation-Invariant-Point-Cloud-Analysis/README.md

 sh PaRINet_so3.sh # for ModelNet40 with normals in SO3 case
 sh PaRINet_so3_glob_bary.sh # for ModelNet40 without normals in SO3 case
 # ScanObjectNN
-sh Scan_rot_z.sh # for ScanObjectNN with normals in z case sh Scan_so3.sh # for ScanObjectNN with normals in SO3 case
+sh Scan_rot_z.sh # for ScanObjectNN in z case sh Scan_so3.sh # for ScanObjectNN in SO3 case
 # ShapeNet Part
 sh seg_rot_z.sh # for ShapeNet Part with normals in z case sh seg_so3.sh # for ShapeNet Part with normals in SO3 case